 Stock Charts Explained by TechniTrader

 Stock Charts are your window into the world of investing.
-Stock charts tell you where a stock’s price has been, where it is now, and in turn, where it is most likely to go.
-The average independent investor does not have the same access to information as the Institutional Investors of the market who control 80% of the market’s activity, so the ability to read stock charts to uncover the professionals’ interest in a stock is key to successful investing.
+Stock charts tell you where a stock’s price has been, where it is now, and in turn where it is most likely to go.
+The Independent Investor does not have the same access to information as the Institutional Investors who control 80% of the market activity, consequently the ability to read stock charts to uncover their interest in a stock is key to successful investing.

-Regardless of your trading style, whether it is intraday, day, velocity, swing, position trading, or long-term investing, learning how to read Charts is a critical skill.
+Regardless of your trading style, whether it is Intraday, Day, Velocity, Swing, Position trading, or Long Term Investing learning how to read stock charts is a critical skill.
 When you can interpret a Chart correctly, you will be able to anticipate the direction the stock will take, how long the run will sustain, and how fast the stock will move.

-With this information, you can determine the correct trading style to use, the strategy to use, the correct entry price, stop-loss placement, and your exit strategy before you ever enter a stock.
+With this information you can determine the correct Trading Style to use, the Strategy to use, the correct Entry Price, proper Stop Loss placement, and Exit strategy before you ever enter a stock.

-Stock charts come in many forms.
-Some of the most popular are:
+Stock charts come in many forms and some of the most popular are: